neandertech/smithy4s-deriving/README.md

 import smithy4s.*
 import smithy4s.deriving.{given, *}
-import smithy.api.* // if you want to use hints from the official smithy standard library import alloy.* // if you want to use hints from the alloy librgitary import scala.annotations.experimental // the derivation of API uses experimental metaprogramming features, at this time.
+import smithy.api.* // if you want to use hints from the official smithy standard library import alloy.* // if you want to use hints from the alloy library import scala.annotations.experimental // the derivation of API uses experimental metaprogramming features, at this time.
 ```